-- You must check “Yes” to the antlerless deer question on the quota permit application, AND
+- Check “Yes” to the antlerless deer question on your phase I quota permit application.

 - Special-opportunity and recreational use permit holders will automatically be included in the antlerless deer permit drawing (if permits are available for that area).

 - Fort Drum WMA: One seven-day general gun deer/hog hunt - $50; 20 hunters on 20,858 acres.